A family provision claim is an application for a share (or larger share) of a deceased person’s estate. It’s also known as ‘contesting’ a will.

 ‘Adequate provision’ includes your future maintenance, education and advancement in life.

-All stepchildren, adopted children and parents are eligible to claim.
+All stepchildren, adopted children and parents are eligible to contest the will.
 Former spouses and partners will be eligible if they received maintenance from the deceased.

 You may also be eligible if you had a ‘significant relationship’ with the deceased.
 This is a relationship between two adults who are not married or related, and includes same-sex couples.